scattana/zipfs-law/README.md

 the extreme behavior of the graphs on either end of the x-axis, since there would be fewer variations of words being treated as distinct words.

 Thanks for checking out my work!
-Please feel free to [email me](scattana@nd.edu) with any questions or comments.
+Please feel free to email me at **scattana@nd.edu** with any questions or comments.